A-Z of ingredients

 - Echinacea Extract (Echinacea angustifolia/purpurea)

 This pretty flower from the same family as sunflowers and daisies has striking purple petals.
 It is said to be named because the spiky conical seed head in the centre of the petals resembles a hedgehog (echinos is Greek for hedgehog).
-Native Americans first used this plant and it has since been used widely in herbal preparations ever since for anything ranging from colds and flu to skin conditions.
+Native Americans first used this plant and it has been used widely in herbal preparations ever since for anything ranging from colds and flu to skin conditions.

 - Elemi Gum (Canarium luzonicum)